A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Centrality Determination in the BM@N Experiment

-After fitting, the obtained two-dimensional distribution was divided into 10 centrality classes using the k-means constrained method \cite{ConstrainedKMeans} (Figure \ref{fig:centrality_classes}).
-Unlike standard k-means, which minimizes the within-cluster distance without constraints, the constrained variant additionally controls the fraction of events in each cluster, which allows correctly accounting for the required percentage of events when determining centrality classes.
+After fitting, the obtained two-dimensional distribution was divided into 10 centrality classes using the k-means constrained method \cite{ConstrainedKMeans} (Figure \ref{fig:2d_fit}~b).
+Unlike standard k-means, which minimizes the within-cluster distance without constraints, the constrained variant additionally controls the fraction of events in each cluster, which allows to account for the required percentage of events within a specific centrality class.
+Particularly, we impose that each class contains exactly 10\% of the total number of observed events.
+This is equivalent to defining classes as 10 percentiles of the event distribution in the plane of observables $(E_{\text{sp}}, N_{\text{hits}})$.
 The k-means-constrained library was used for implementation [https://pypi.org/project/k-means-constrained/].
 The cluster centroids were set as the mean values of the observables for the corresponding classes.
 For this purpose, the previously obtained dependencies of the means on centrality were used.
+The described method leads to a more reliable and stable event classification across centrality intervals.

+Figure \ref{fig:2d_fit_projTrig} presents the fit results obtained from simulated data that included a realistic trigger selection.
+The slight discrepancy visible in the $N_{\text{hits}}$ projection is confined to the low‑multiplicity region ($N_{\text{hits}} \lesssim 25$, i.e.\ peripheral collisions), while for $E_{\text{sp}}$ the fit‑model difference extends over a broader interval.
+This behaviour reflects the non‑monotonic dependence of the deposited spectator energy on centrality, which spreads the deviation across a wider range of the distribution compared to the monotonically falling $N_{\text{hits}}$ spectrum.
+To demonstrate this explicitly, we have compared the model and the fit results for a restricted subsample with $N_{\text{hits}} \ge 25$, i.e.\ below the ``anchor point'' of the non‑monotonic behaviour (see Fig.~\ref{fig:EnFit}).

+The method demonstrates stable fitting performance and is therefore suitable for application in actual experimental conditions.
+The overall event detection efficiency extracted directly from the simulation is $\epsilon_{\text{model}} = 0.64$ for both the DCM‑QGSM‑SMM and UrQMD‑AMC models.
+The values obtained from the fit, $\epsilon_{\text{fit}} = 0.65 \pm 0.02$ for DCM‑QGSM‑SMM (Table~\ref{tab:fit_parametersDCM}) and $\epsilon_{\text{fit}} = 0.64 \pm 0.02$ for UrQMD‑AMC (Table~\ref{tab:fit_parametersUrQMD}), are consistent with the simulation input.
+This agreement demonstrates that the Bayesian framework can correctly recover the known efficiency from the simulated data.
+For real experimental data, $\epsilon$ should be determined or at least constrained by an independent efficiency study; under such conditions the proposed method may itself serve as a complementary cross‑check of the total event‑detection efficiency.